Chilli Con Carne

 Serve with brown rice, sour cream, grated cheese, avocado and wedges of lime

-Heat the oil over low to moderate heat in a large, heavy based saucepan and saute the onion, garlic, capsicum, diced or dried chilli and spices until onion is softened and translucent.
+Heat the oil over low to moderate heat in a large, heavy based saucepan and slow sauté the onion, garlic, diced or dried chilli and spices, covered, until onion has softened a bit; add the capsicum and stir through and cook for another few minutes until onion is translucent.
 Remove from the pan onto a plate and turn up the heat to sauté the mince, cooking quickly until browned and breaking down any chunks of meat with a wooden spoon.
 Pour in the red wine and simmer for 2-3 minutes.
 While waiting, pour a glass for yourself (chef’s privilege)

 Stir in the onion mixture, tinned tomatoes, tomato paste, Worcestershire sauce and crumble in the stock cube.
 Season with salt and pepper.
 Bring to the boil, cover then reduce temperature and simmer over a gentle heat for around 50 minutes to 1 hour, stirring occasionally until the mixture is rich and thickened.
 Add the beans and sweetcorn and cook for a further 10 minutes with the lid to the side, stirring regularly.
 At the end of the cooking time, add the fresh herbs and remove from the heat.